mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 {% highlight bash %}
 # Build a scheme
-scan-build -k -v -v xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
+scan-build -k -v -v xcodebuild clean build \
+    -project MyProject.xcodeproj \
+    -scheme MyScheme \
+    -destination "name=iPhone 6s Plus,OS=9.2" \
+    -configuration Debug
 {% endhighlight %}

-But in practice it doesn't always find the static analyzer this way.
-One way to avoid this problem is to specify clang static analyzer bundled with Xcode.
-Another option is to give it a full path to `clang-check`
+Note the use of `clean build` and not just `build`.
+I have discovered that `clean` action may not be necessary and for me just running `build` action works as well and yields the same results.

+By default `scan-build` will use static analyzer version bundled with its own installation (`clang-check`).
+You may choose to specify an explicit path to static analyzer executable or fall back to using the version bundled with Xcode.

 {% highlight bash %}
 # Use analyzer bundled with xcode
 scan-build -k -v -v --use-analyzer Xcode \
-  xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
+  xcodebuild clean build \
+  -project MyProject.xcodeproj \
+  -scheme MyScheme \
+  -destination "name=iPhone 6s Plus,OS=9.2" \
+  -configuration Debug

-# Use path to clang-check executable
+# Use explicit path to clang-check executable
-CLANG_CHECK=$(dirname $(which scan-build))/bin/clang-check
+CLANG_CHECK=$(which clang-check)

 scan-build -k -v -v --use-analyzer ${CLANG_CHECK} \
-  xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
+  xcodebuild clean build \
-{% endhighlight %}

-Another note is that using `-scheme` will require code signing in the end.
-Try switching to `-target` if that is a problem, otherwise explicitly specify `CODE_SIGN_IDENTIFY` to `xcodebuild`.

-{% highlight bash %}
-# Build a target
-scan-build -k -v -v --use-analyzer Xcode \
+  -project MyProject.xcodeproj \
+  -scheme MyScheme \
+  -destination "name=iPhone 6s Plus,OS=9.2" \
-  xcodebuild clean build -project MyProject.xcodeproj -target MyTarget -configuration Debug
+  -configuration Debug
 {% endhighlight %}

 ## Reports